Parañaque National High School: Early history/ Angela Samson and Rosario Soriano era (February 1969-October 1986)

 The school transferred to its current location beside Villanueva Creek near the then two-lane Dr. Arcadio Santos Avenue (Sucat Road) in 1973 in order to accommodate the increasing number of enrollees.
 The new school building featured a bas-relief made by Eugenio R. Bunuan and initially had an L-shaped layout if seen from the sky.
 The surrounding area during that time was mostly composed of salt farms and rice fields.

 The first set of graduates graduated in 1973, with two valedictorians and two salutatorians.
 One set of highest ranking graduates came from the regular program and the other set came from the vocational program.
-This system of having two valedictorians and salutatorians happened up until 1975.
+This system of having two valedictorians and salutatorians remained until 1975.
 From 1976 to 2005, the school only had one valedictorian and one salutatorian per batch.

 The school continued in increasing in population, especially with an influx of migrants coming from the provinces seeking work in the newly-formed and industrializing Metro Manila.
-This caused the school to expand the original school building and add new buildings, surrounding the quadrangle by three sides.
+This prompted the school to expand the original building and add new ones, surrounding the quadrangle by three sides.

-Samson stayed as school principal for 16 years, only to retire at the mandatory retirement age of 65.
+Samson remained the principal for 16 years, only to retire at the mandatory retirement age of 65.
 During her time as principal, the current Department of Education reorganized and changed names multiple times as part of administrative and structural changes: Department of Education and Culture in 1975; Ministry of Education and Culture in 1978; and Ministry of Education, Culture and Sports in 1984.
 Rosario M. Soriano succeeded Angelita Samson in 1985.

-Soriano's key project was the additional open classrooms for the home economics class that were constructed during her time as principal of the school, and these were built with the assistance of the Municipal OIC (Officer-in-Charge) Rodolfo Buenavista.
+Soriano's key project was the addition of open classrooms for the home economics class, built with the assistance of the Municipal OIC (Officer-in-Charge) Rodolfo Buenavista.
 Soriano retired as principal the next year.